Lake blames Gallego for border woes, he vows to protect abortion rights in Arizona Senate debate

 “You’ve been to Mar-a-Lago more than you’ve been to the border," Gallego said, calling attention to Lake's frequent trips to Trump's resort in south Florida.

 Lake pushed Gallego to support deporting everyone living in the country illegally.
-He pushed her to oppose deporting young immigrants known as “dreamers.”
+He pushed her to oppose deporting “dreamers," a group of immigrants brought to the country as children.
 They did not agree on either.

+The Arizona race is one of a handful that will determine which party controls the U.S. Senate, where Democrats are fighting an uphill battle to retain their slim majority.
+The winner will replace independent Sen. Kyrsten Sinema, who was elected as a Democrat in 2018 but left the party after her relationship with the party's base ruptured.

 Both candidates are working to win over a small share of Republicans and conservative independents who are open to splitting their vote between the parties.
 This group has been instrumental in the rise of Democrats in Arizona, which has transitioned from a Republican stronghold to a battleground state over the past decade.